 In a 2019 profile in Vanity Fair, Choi was asked what she thinks is drawing readers to Trust Exercise at this moment in time — and what it is about now that made her write it.
 “I was impatient with just the conventional story.
 It didn’t feel like adequate work anymore....
 I think what’s most interesting about the way that the book is operating in the world now without me is that there is all this debate.
 It seems like I had to write it the way I wrote it, which was believing in an underlying reality — I guess what I would hope is that readers feel the authenticity of some underlying reality, but aren’t sure what it might be and argue about it.”

 Born in South Bend, Indiana to a Korean father and a Jewish mother, Choi was raised there and in Houston, Texas.
 She studied literature at Yale and writing at Cornell, and worked for several years as a fact-checker for The New Yorker.
-Choi teaches fiction writing at Yale and lives in Brooklyn.
+Choi teaches in The Writing Seminars at Johns Hopkins University and lives in Brooklyn.

 Photo Heather Weston